zuhrrl/Waymusics/README.md

 ## Important!

-Dear customer yang terhormat, Saya endasnya ngelu! nggarap ngarep mburi kasi mumpluk! its almost 3 days for me to solve this hell bugs!. and this project also me talk to my computer each time!.
+Dear customer yang terhormat, Saya endasnya ngelu! nggarap ngarep mburi kasi mumpluk! it's almost 3 days for me to solve these hell bugs!. and this project also me talk to my computer each time!.
 Regards Zuhrul Anam your Teammates!

 ## Backend server feature